MussieT/postgres-pivots/README.md

-# postgres-pivots

-# Minimal postgres pivot table implementation
+Minimal postgres pivot table implementation

-# Just copy the code in pgadmin and run it.
+Just copy the code in pgadmin and run it.
 It should work.